 GA4 is a new Google product that allows for Web and App data to be collected separately, or in one continuous property.
 GA4 is designed to replace both Universal Analytics (UA) and GA360, which will be deprecated in 2023.
 UA accounts will stop collecting data effective July 1, 2023, while GA360 accounts will stop collecting data effective July 1, 2024.
 At that time, GA4 will become Google’s sole analytics platform.

 Acknowledging the increasing overlap between web and mobile app development and content—as well as answering marketers’ needs for unified data—Google Analytics 4 seeks to eliminate the need for manual stitching and workarounds between platforms.

-Although Universal Analytics (UA) tracking and historical data are still available until its planned sunsetting on July 1, 2023, it’s important to recognize GA4 as “the new Google Analytics.”
+Although Universal Analytics (UA) tracking is available until July 1, 2023 with historical data available for an additional 6 months later, it’s important to recognize GA4 as “the new Google Analytics.”

 What is Google Analytics 4?

 GA4 is not simply a redesign of Universal Analytics (UA); it’s an entirely new product that can be installed in addition to your existing UA profile.
 That said, if you’re setting up GA for the first time, GA4 is the “latest version” that superseded UA as the default analytics platforms in October 2020.
 UA can still be installed, but GA4 is to be considered a Google Analytics update.

 Previously, Analytics was divided between web properties (traditional Google Analytics) and Analytics for Firebase (to specifically cater to app needs).
 Perhaps most importantly, Google Analytics 4 seeks to set property owners up with flexible, yet powerful analytics tools within the bounds of cookieless tracking and consent management.

 In other words: Google Analytics 4 is ready for the future, and the future is now.